 Your child will be having sclerotherapy under general anaesthetic.
 Every anaesthetic carries a risk but this is extremely small.
-Sclerotherapy causes irritation and swelling, so the area treated will look a little worse than usual after the procedure.
-This is usually a good sign as it shows the medicine is working.
+Sclerotherapy causes irritation and swelling, so the area treated will look worse than usual after the procedure.
+This is usually not a worrying sign as it shows the medicine is working.
 The area may feel bruised and sore for a few days, but your child will have pain relief.
 There is a slightly higher risk of the malformation developing an infection after the procedure.
 Your child will need a short course of antibiotics if this happens.

 As the medicine injected irritates the cysts, they are generally more prone to complications in the first week or two after the procedure.
 There is a slightly higher risk than usual of the cysts developing blood clots inside them.
 This causes sudden swelling and bruising, which may be uncomfortable.
+The swelling can also push your child's eyeball forward, which can be slightly risky for your child's vision.
+We keep your child in hospital for one night after the procedure so that we can treat any swelling quickly if it occurs.
+A significant bleed behind the eye might require another procedure under general anaesthetic to reduce the pressure behind the eye.